Who We Are

 We provide free, independent, confidential and impartial advice to everyone on their rights and responsibilities.
 We value diversity, promote equality and challenge discrimination.

-Citizens Advice Ards and North Down comprises the Ards, Bangor and Holywood offices and is part of the wider Citizens Advice family within Northern Ireland
+Community Advice Ards and North Down comprises the Ards, Bangor and Holywood offices and is part of the wider Community Advice family within Northern Ireland

-Citizens Advice deals with over 305,000 issues across a wide range of advice categories.
+Community Advice deals with over thousands of issues across a wide range of advice categories.

-We also represent the public at almost 2700 social security appeal tribunals a year.
+We also represent the public at many social security appeal tribunals each year.

 Advice is available to all communities across Northern Ireland.

 Community Advice service is independent and provides free, confidential and impartial advice to everybody regardless of race, gender, sexuality, age, nationality, disability or religion: